 White Point

-The light source Spectral Power Distribution (SPD) corresponds to a unique White Point, namely a set of coordinates in the color space, obtained by multiplying wavelength-by-wavelength its SPD (the blue curve below) by the Color Matching Functions of a Standard Observer ()
+The light source Spectral Power Distribution (SPD) corresponds to a unique White Point, namely a set of coordinates in the color space, obtained by multiplying wavelength-by-wavelength its SPD (the blue curve below) by the response of the retina of a typical viewer, otherwise known as the CIE Color Matching Functions of a Standard Observer ( in the plot)

 Linear Color Transforms